bloomberg/chromium.bb/native_client_sdk/src/doc/cds2014/python.rst

   make

-This will copy the sample to /tmp/differ (clobbering whatever is already there).
-It will also attempt to open the sample, but will be blocked by a popup blocker.
+This will attempt to open the sample, but will be blocked by a popup blocker the first time.
 Click on the URL to accept the popup.
+It also clobbers /tmp/differ for good measure.

 As you can see, this isn't quite what we're going for.

 You'll want to modify diff.py, using the editor you selected earlier.
 You'll probably want to consult the |difflib| documentation.
 I would suggest you check out the HtmlDiff class and make use of the make_file member function.
+Note our goal is to create a full HTML diff, so the make_table function is insufficient.
 I would also suggest the splitlines function may come in handy.

 You can test diff.py manually as you would in a normal UNIX environment.